andylvua/PCO_STM32LedCounter_Lab/README.md

 > **Note**
 >
-> You can adjust the speed of the carousel by changing the value of the `CAROUSEL_DELAY` constant in the `main.c` file.
+> You can adjust the speed of the carousel by changing the value of the `PWM_DELAY` constant in the `main.c` file.

 #### Demonstration